MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-release-notes-2020-Q2.md

 - In some cases workers fail to satisfy health checks (insufficient disk space)

 In some cases, where a high number of sites are allocated to a worker or a site is handling a large number of requests, the worker will generate a large number of runtime log files in C:\DWAS\LogFiles.
 This is due to a bug in the cleanup logic for these log files.

+To mitigate this issue remote to the individual worker and clear out the contents of the folder.

-This has been fixed in App Service on Azure Stack Hub 2020 Q3, we encourage customers to upgrade to the 2020 Q3 release as soon as possible.
+This has been fixed in [App Service on Azure Stack Hub 2020 Q3](app-service-release-notes-2020-Q3.md), we encourage customers to upgrade to the 2020 Q3 release as soon as possible.

 > [!NOTE]
 > In order to update to Azure App Service on Azure Stack Hub 2020 Q3 you **must** upgrade to Azure Stack Hub 2008